jdavanne/terraform-provider-xmft/docs/resources/st_route_simple.md

 - `action_on_step_failure` (String) enum:/FAIL/PROCEED, default:FAIL, Action on step failure.
 If set to PROCEED, the route execution will continue even if the step execution fails.
 - `action_on_step_success` (String) enum:/PROCEED/STOP, default:PROCEED, Action on step success.
 Defines if the route will continue after the step success.
+- `autostart` (Boolean) default:false, Step autostart.
 - `compression_level` (String) default:2, The values are 2 for FAST, 5 for NORMAL, 7 for GOOD, 9 for BEST
 - `compression_type` (String) default:0, Numbers in string format used "0" - no compression, "-1" - use preferred, "1" - ZIP, "2" - ZLIB, "3" - BZIP2
-- `condition` (String) default:'', An expression for step execution when conditionType is EL.
+- `condition` (String) An expression for step execution when conditionType is EL.
-- `condition_type` (String) enum:ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
+- `condition_type` (String) enum:/ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
-- `encrypt_key_expression` (String) default:'', PGP encryption name amongst PGP Public Keys (within the selected above account) or by entering an expression for this.
+- `encrypt_key_expression` (String) PGP encryption name amongst PGP Public Keys (within the selected above account) or by entering an expression for this.
 Wild card symbols ( asterisk symbol and ?) can also be used when specifying the PGP key alias.
 If multiple keys match the pattern the first one will be picked up and used.
 - `encrypt_key_expression_type` (String) enum:/ALIAS/EXPRESSION_WILDCARD, default:ALIAS, Account name or expression.
-- `encrypt_key_owner_expression` (String) default:'', You can specify either an account name or use an EL expression to determine the recipient based on the environment information (such as filename).
+- `encrypt_key_owner_expression` (String) You can specify either an account name or use an EL expression to determine the recipient based on the environment information (such as filename).
 If an account name is unknown (e.g. expression based) its PGP certificates will be determined on runtime.
 PGP certificates can be expression based as well.
 All the encrypt key related properties (expressions, owners, types) should be set if an encrypt key is used.
 Encrypt or sign key usage is mandatory.
 - `encrypt_key_owner_expression_type` (String) enum:/NAME/EXPRESSION, default:'', Account name or expression.
 - `file_filter_expression` (String) default:*, File name or file name expression.
 It is used with the file filter expression property.
 - `file_filter_expression_type` (String) enum:/GLOB/REGEXP/TEXT_FILES, default:GLOB, File filter expression type.
-- `post_transformation_action_rename_as_expression` (String) default:'', Post transformation action rename expression for step.
+- `post_transformation_action_rename_as_expression` (String) Post transformation action rename expression for step.
-- `sign_key_expression` (String) default:'', PGP encryption name amongst PGP Public Keys (within the selected above account) or by entering an expression for this.
+- `sign_key_expression` (String) PGP encryption name amongst PGP Public Keys (within the selected above account) or by entering an expression for this.
 Wild card symbols ( asterisk symbol and ?) can also be used when specifying the PGP key alias.
 If multiple keys match the pattern the first one will be picked up and used.
 - `sign_key_expression_type` (String) enum:/ALIAS/EXPRESSION_WILDCARD, default:'', PGP Key alias or expression.
-- `sign_key_owner_expression` (String) default:'', You can specify either an account name or use an EL expression to determine the recipient based on the environment information (such as filename).
+- `sign_key_owner_expression` (String) You can specify either an account name or use an EL expression to determine the recipient based on the environment information (such as filename).
 If an account name is unknown (e.g. expression based) its PGP certificates will be determined on runtime.
 PGP certificates can be expression based as well.
 All the sign key related properties (expressions, owners, types) should be set if a sign key is used.
 - `sign_key_owner_expression_type` (String) enum:/NAME/EXPRESSION, default:'', Account name or expression.
 - `status` (String) default:ENABLED, Route step status.
 - `type` (String) default:PgpEncryption, <nil>
 - `use_ascii_armour` (Boolean) default:false, Encode Using ASCII Armor
+- `use_preceding_step_files` (Boolean) default:true, If true, the route execution will continue even if the step execution fails.

 Read-Only:

 - `id` (String) Route step Id.
+- `preceding_step` (String) Preceding step id.

 <a id="nestedatt--steps--pluggable"></a>